bfix/bitbank-relay/README.md

 # Configuration

-You need to configure/setup the `bitbank-relay` package in parallel with the multi-coin HD wallet you want to use to manage incoming crypto funds.
-You can either do this semi-automatically or manually.
+You need to configure/setup the `bitbank-relay` package in parallel with the multi-coin HD wallet / Trezor device you want to use to manage incoming crypto funds.
+You can either do this automatically, semi-automatically or manually.

 The steps are described in a separate [README](https://github.com/bfix/bitbank-relay/tree/master/configurator).